 Avoiding First-Inspection Fail Next Time

 For your 4-year renewal, the pre-inspection checklist catches 80% of common fails.
+The 4-year re-inspection cycle means this situation recurs — staying on top of hardware between renewals reduces first-fail rates.
 Run through it the day before your booking and address obvious issues before the inspector arrives.

 Re-inspection included in $250 — no second invoice